06000208/abstract-editor/README.md

 - Notes and todo lists
 - References and citations
 - Config files
-- None of the above & things I don't know about
+- None of the above & things unknown

 Abstract editor draws inspiration from many things, mainly: